Where does the money go?

 Where can I get a lottery licence?

-What is NSPLCC?
+Who is NSPLCC?

 NSPLCC stands for the Nova Scotia Provincial Lotteries and Casino Corporation.
 We’re a Crown corporation with the responsibility to manage the regulated gaming industry in Nova Scotia on behalf of the Province.
 Learn more.